NTNU-IMT/stormbird/book/src/line_model/circulation_strength.md

     L = 0.5 \cdot \rho \cdot c \cdot C_L \cdot U^2
 \\]

-These equations are combined, and modified to account for the directional definitions, as follows in the actual source code:
+When these equations are combined, we get the following equation for the circulation strength:

+\\[
+    \Gamma = 0.5 \cdot c \cdot C_L \cdot U
+\\]

+The actual source code looks like the following (the negative values are to account for directional definitions)

 ```rust
 pub fn circulation_strength_raw(&self, velocity: &[Vec3]) -> Vec<f64> {